 Saran- Mental Health Therapist

-The moment residents experience new insight and awareness in their situation (during therapy sessions) and walk away with less emotional stress and relational pain.
+The moment survivors experience insightful awareness during the therapy sessions and walk away with less emotional stress and relational pain.

 JoAnn- Director of Operations & HR